Float-in-tec/omni-conversationAI/README.md

     - Schema-per-tenant (separate schemas in the same DB)
     - Database-per-tenant (physically separate databases)
   We use the `company_id` scoping approach here for simplicity and faster iteration.
 It is pragmatic for this coding challenge while still demonstrating the principle of multi-tenancy.

+### Environment Variables & Config

+The project follows **12-factor app principles** by loading configuration from environment variables instead of hardcoding them.

+Database connection settings are stored in `.env` (already wired into `docker-compose.yml`):

+This approach ensures:
+- **Security:** no hardcoded credentials in code or compose files.
+- **Flexibility:** different environments (dev, staging, prod) just need a different `.env`.
+- **Scalability:** although we currently use a single DB, the codebase (`DBConn`) is designed to support multiple databases in the future, making a saclable system as requested in the challenge.

 ---